-This is the first of three articles written for those who may be just entering the federal criminal justice system and the Bureau of Prisons.
+This is the first of three articles written for those who may be just entering the pretrial phase of the federal criminal justice system and the Bureau of Prisons.
 If you, or somebody you know, is dealing with a federal legal problem, you will undoubtedly encounter a cast of characters, names, and acronyms that are new and probably intimidating.
 We’ll make this information as understandable as possible while explaining why Prison Consultants can do for you.

-The Cast of Characters
+Federal Pretrial: The Cast of Characters

 Who and what you’ll encounter

-How, then, are you supposed to be secure in the defense your attorney is presenting on your behalf?
-Answer: A Prison Consultant is an entity that does not legally represent you, nor are they bound by the American BAR Association or its bylaws.
 A consultant can be a seasoned pair of eyes that will help you through this tough time and keep you from making common mistakes during this stage of the game.